GodfreyDev/ChatGame/README.md

     node server.js
     ```

-2. Once the server is running, open a browser and navigate to:

-    ```
-    file:///DownloadLocation/ChatGame/game.html
-    ```

 3. You should now see the game interface and be able to interact with other connected users.